 LEEG-net provides pro bono consulting services to institutions implementing or helping to implement the Sustainable Development Goals (SDGs).
 We are a global network of lawyers, economists, technology/development professionals and organizations that are interested in sharing information on the best practices of, and lessons learned in innovative rights-based approaches to promoting sustainable development at national, regional and global levels.

 Our Global Advisory Board comprises thought leaders who have multidisciplinary expertise to develop innovative, transformative and scalable solutions to accelerate action on the SDGs.
 LEEG-net is a UN partnership for the SDGs which is founded and managed by the Legal Innovation Hub of LexEcon Consulting Group.

 OUR VALUES & PRINCIPLES

-LEEG-net’s core values and principles are founded on catalyzing new ideas and tools for empowerment of the poor and eradication of poverty that are:
+LEEG-net’s core values and principles are founded on catalyzing new ideas and tools for advancing sustainable development that are:

 > Transparent, and